thisdoraemon/health-checker/README.md

 ```
 ### Health Checking Logic (check.go)

-The Check function in healthcheck.go is responsible for establishing a TCP connection to the specified domain and port.
+The Check function in check.go is responsible for establishing a TCP connection to the specified domain and port.
 It returns a status message indicating whether the website is up or down.
 ```go
 package main